lvanschilfgaarde/lordcephei.github.io/pages/lmgf-documentation.md

                tends to bunch points near emax.
                As a rule, e2=0 is good, or maybe e2=.5 to emphasize points near Ef.

+ After the integration is completed, there will be some deviation from charge neutrality, because emax will not exactly correspond to the Fermi level.
+This deviation is ignored if **METAL=0**; otherwise, the mesh is rigidly shifted by a constant amount, and the diagonal GF interpolated using a Pade approximant to the shifted mesh.
+The shifting+interpolation is iterated until charge neutrality is found, as described in section 2.
+If the rigid shift exceeds a specified tolerance, the Pade interpolation may be suspect.
+Thus, the entire cycle is repeated from scratch, on the shifted mesh where the shift is estimated by Pade.

+**mode=310**: a Gaussian quadrature on an ellipse to a trial emax, as in mode 2.
+However, the search for the Fermi level is not done by Pade approximant, as in mode 10.
+Instead, a second integration proceeds along a uniform mesh from emax to some (Fermi) energy which satisfies charge neutrality.
+This procedure is not iterative.

+    EMESH= nz 310 emin emax e1 e2 delz

+           e1 and e2 are just as in mode 10
+           delz      is the spacing between energy points for the second integration on the uniform mesh.

+**mode=2**: is the same contour as mode=0.
+However, it is designed for cases when you want to resolve the energy dependence of some quantity, such as the DOS or magnetic exchange coupling.
+These are discussed in the GF category below.

+**mode=110**: is a contour input specific to nonequilibrium Green's function.
+The nonequilibrium Green's function requires additional information for the energy window between the left and right leads.
+(The nonequilibrium Green's function is implemented for the layer geometry in lmpg.)
+Thus the integration proceeds in two parts: first an integration on an elliptical path is taken to the left Fermi level (as in **mode=10**).
+Then an integration over is performed on the nonequilibrium contour, i.e. the energy window from the left to the right Fermi level.
+This integration is performed on a uniform mesh close to the real axis, as in **mode=0**.
+For the nonequilibrium contour, three additional pieces of information must be supplied:

+      nzne  number of (uniformly spaced energy points on the nonequilibrium contour vne   difference in fermi energies of right and left leads, ef(R)-ef(L) delne Im-z on the nonequilibrium contour

+The mesh is specified as

+    EMESH= nz 110 emin ef(L) ecc eps nzne vne delne [del00]

+The last argument plays the role of delne specifically for computing the self-energy that determines the end boundary conditions.
+There is an incompatibility in the requirements for Im-z in the central and end regions. the same incompatibility applies to transport and is discussed [below].

+##### _Modifications of energy contour for layer geometry_
+_____________________________________________________________

+When computing transmission coefficients via the Landauer-Buttiker formalism, one chooses a contour as in **mode=0**.
+However, a there is a problem in how to choose Im-z.
+A small Im-z is needed for a reliable calculation of the transmission coefficient, but using a small Im-z to determine the surface Green's function may not succeed because the GF can become long range and the iterative cycle used to generate it may not be stable.
+To accomodate these conflicting requirements, a surface-specific Im-z should be used, called **del00**.
+The **mode=0** mesh is specified as

+    EMESH= nz 0 emin emax delta xx xx xx xx del00

+delta is Im-z for the central region; del00 is Im-z for the surfaces.

+Entries xx have no meaning but are put there for compatibility with the contour used in nonequilibrium calculations.
+(A similar situation applies to the nonequilibrium part of the contour).

+The mesh for self-consistent nonequilibrium calculations is

+    EMESH= nz 110 emin ef(L) ecc eps nzne vne delne del00